New Study Blames Curriculum For Poor U.S. Math Performance

 ″The U.S. curriculum from an international point of view lacks challenge and focus.
 The curriculum typically keeps revisiting concepts, but the trouble is, with each revisit, we’re not adding anything new,″ said Kenneth J. Travers, a University of Illinois mathematics education professor who was one of seven co-authors of the report.

-The problem, Travers said in a telephone interview, is that typically the eighth grade math curriculum in U.S. schools repeats elementary math, while students in other countries move along briskly to new concepts.
+The problem, Travers said in a telephone interview, is that the typical eighth grade math curriculum in U.S. schools resembles a repeat of the elementary curriculum, whereas in other countries students move along briskly to new concepts.

 ″In the eighth grade we just do sorting and tracking.
 Significant portions of kids are kept in grade school arithmetic.
 That’s not found to nearly that extent in other countries, and the Japanese don’t track students at all,″ Travers said.

-Among other recommendations, the report called for renewed scrutiny of math textbook quality, increased status and rewards for math teachers, and improved professional development programs for teachers.
+The report also recommended renewed scrutiny of math textbook quality, increased status and rewards for math teachers, and improved professional development programs for teachers.

-The study draws heavily from the widely publicized ''Second International Mathematics Study'' released in 1984 showing U.S. eight- and 12th graders ranking no better than average, and often far worse, in a variety of mathematical subjects compared with 19 other nations and territories.
+The study draws heavily from the widely publicized ″Second International Mathematics Study″ released in 1984 showing U.S. eighth- and 12th-graders ranking no better than average, and often worse, in a variety of mathematical subjects compared with 19 other nations and territories.

-That study of 12,000 pupils in those 20 countries found, for example, that Japanese eighth-graders had the best achievement scores in arithmetic, algebra, geometry, statistics and measurements, the five topics studied.
+That study of 12,000 pupils found, for example, that Japanese eighth- graders had the best achievement scores in all five topics covered: arithmetic, algebra, geometry, statistics and measurements.

-But American 12th graders were second from the bottom in advanced algebra, besting only Thailand students.
-And they ranked 12th out of 15 nations in both calculus and geometry.
+But American 12th-graders were second from the bottom in advanced algebra, besting only Thailand students.
+And they ranked 12th out of 15 nations in calculus and geometry.

-The countries and territories studied besides the United States were Belgium (French and Flemish), British Columbia, England/Wales, Finland, France, Hong Kong, Hungary, Israel, Japan, Luxembourg, the Netherlands, New Zealand, Nigeria, Ontario, Scotland, Swaziland, Sweden, and Thailand.
+The countries and territories studied besides the United States were Belgium (both Flemish- and French-speaking), British Columbia, England-Wales, Finland, France, Hong Kong, Hungary, Israel, Japan, Luxembourg, the Netherlands, New Zealand, Nigeria, Ontario, Scotland, Swaziland, Sweden, and Thailand.